New Approaches to Probing Minkowski Functionals: Minkowski Functionals and the CMB Sky

 \section{Minkowski Functionals and the CMB Sky}

-\n The discussion so far has been completely generic and is applicable to arbitrary random 2D field on the surface of the sky.
-We will specialize the discussion in this section to the case of CMB sky.
-CMB observations are the cleanest probes of primordial non-Gaussianity.
+The discussion in the main text has been completely generic and is applicable to an arbitrary random 2D map on the surface of the sky.
+We will specialize the discussion in this section to the case of CMB the cleanest probes of primordial non-Gaussianity \citep{Planck13}, although the level of non-Gaussianity is highly constrained by observation.

 The angular multispectra for the temperature fluctuations sample the 3D multispectra of the inflationary potential.

-Given a specific form for the primordial non-Gaussianity It is possible to compute the MFs for the observed temperature perturbations.
-The non-Gaussianity in the CMB sky can be a direct manifestation of the non-Gaussianity in the seed perturbations generated during the inflation.
-The non-Gaussianity in inflationary potential is most easily characterized in the Fourier domain.
-The decomposition provides 3D Fourier coefficients $\Phi({\bf k})$ for the wave vector ${\bf k}$.
-The following expression links the curvature fluctuations in Fourier space generated during inflation $\Phi({\bf k})$ with spherical harmonic coefficients of temperature anisotropy $a_{lm}$ with the help of radiation transfer function $\Delta_l(k)$ for the temperature fluctuations \citep{WangKam00}.
-The angular power spectrum for the temperature fluctuations $\myC_l =\la a_{lm}a^*_{lm}\ra $ can be expressed in terms of the power spectrum of the 3D perturbations in the potential field $\la \Phi({\bf k}_1) \Phi({\bf k}_2)\ra = (2\pi)^3 \delta_{3D}({\bf k}_1 + {\bf k}_2)P_{\Phi}(k_1)$.
+Given a specific form for the primordial non-Gaussianity, it is possible to compute the MFs for the observed temperature perturbations.
+The non-Gaussianity in the CMB sky can be a direct manifestation of the non-Gaussianity in the seed perturbations generated during inflation.
+The non-Gaussianity in the inflationary potential is most easily characterized in the Fourier domain, $\Phi({\bf k})$.
+The following expression links the curvature fluctuations $\Phi({\bf k})$ with spherical harmonic coefficients of the temperature anisotropy $a_{\ell m}$, with the help of the radiation transfer function $\Delta_l(k)$ for the temperature fluctuations \citep{WangKam00}.
+The angular power spectrum for the temperature fluctuations $\myC_\ell =\la a_{\ell m}a^*_{\ell m}\ra $ can be expressed in terms of the power spectrum of the 3D perturbations in the potential field $\la \Phi({\bf k}_1) \Phi({\bf k}_2)\ra = (2\pi)^3 \delta_{3D}({\bf k}_1 + {\bf k}_2)P_{\Phi}(k_1)$. \be a_{\ell m} = 4\pi (-i)^\ell \int {d^3k \over (2\pi)^3} \Phi(k)\Delta_\ell(k)Y_{\ell m}(\hat k); \quad \myC_\ell = {2 \over \pi} \int k^2 dk P_\Phi(k) \Delta^2_{\ell}(k). \ee A Gaussian sky can be described statistically just by its angular power spectrum $\myC_\ell$.
+The lowest-order departure from the Gaussianity is described by the \cb{angular bispectrum}.
+The general form for the 3D bispectrum for the inflationary potential $\Phi$ is given as $B_{\Phi}(k_1,k_1,k_3) = (2\pi)^3 \delta_{3 \rm D}({\bf k}_1 + {\bf k}_2 + {\bf k}_3)$ $F_{\Phi}(k_1,k_2,k_3)$.
+In general translational invariance enforces momentum conservation in the Fourier domain leading to the 3D Dirac delta function $\delta_{3D}$.
+The kernel $F_{\Phi}(k_1,k_2,k_3)$ therefore is the amplitude of the bispectrum associated with each triangular configurations involving the wave vectors ${\bf k}_i$.
+Various early Universe scenarios differ in $F_{\Phi}(k_1,k_2,k_3)$.
+The reduced angular bispectrum defined in Eq. (\ref{eq:bispec_def}) can be expressed in terms of $F_{\Phi}(k_1,k_2,k_3)$: